TheOdinProject/curriculum/web_development_101/git_basics/project_practicing_git_basics.md

  - Explain how to look at the history of your previous commits from the command line.

 ### Assignment
-In this project, we'll walk through the basic Git workflow that you will use in all your projects.
+In this project, we'll walk you through the basic Git workflow that you will use in all your projects.

 #### Create the Repository